-A change in the future delivery of your screening test: Important information
+A change in the delivery of your Diabetic Eye Screening test: Important information for Staffordshire service users

-Once this change is fully operational you will receive an appointment, you will have the opportunity to change this if required to choose the best screening site for you (see Diabetic Eye Screening Locations or Slit Lamp Screening Locations).
+When you receive your appointment you have the opportunity to change this if required to choose the best screening site for you (see Diabetic Eye Screening Locations or Slit Lamp Screening Locations).
 Provisions to call the service to re-arrange appointments are in place.

 Please note that you will still need to attend regularly for an eye test with an optician of your own choosing for your general eye health needs and spectacle prescription checks.